History of the Spark-Lite™ Firestarter

 Oak's next step was to locate a factory that would create the mold and make the finished product out of plastic.
 When this was accomplished, Oak sent the units to the Army Research Institute for testing.
 Several of those first units were then forwarded to Alaska and Florida for testing.
 After a few weeks, Oak was contacted by the Army and they placed an initial order for 28,000 Spark-Lites™.
 They liked the fact the device permitted a person with an injured hand or arm to work the device with just one hand.
 In the meantime, Oak named the device the "Spark-Lite".
 He named his Company "Four Seasons Survival" and has been manufacturing them ever since.

 In 2007, Oak started working on a new Spark-Lite™, made from aluminum, and it has a small hex socket head screw on the bottom for replacing the flint, which can be removed with an Allen Wrench.
 He had some prototypes of this model made in anodized green and orange (looks brown).
-Unfortunately, the manufacturing costs were too high, and unless Oak can have the manufacturing cost brought down, he feels the cost would be to high to the end user.
-The following photographs are of a pair of the aluminum prototypes from my personal collection.
+Unfortunately, initially, the manufacturing costs were too high.
+However, Oak was able to work with the manufacturer and was able to bring the cost down down, so they were finally available, and we immediately added them to the Survival Resources website.
+The following photographs show the aluminum Spark-Lite devices..

-As of 2008, Oak has sold the military over 200,000 Spark-Lites™, and approximately the same number commercially.
+A few years ago Oak gifted me will all the original devices he has had, including a wooden prototype for the original one-handed Spark-Lite.
+They will hold a special place in my collection of fire-starting devices.
+As of 2008, Oak had sold the military over 200,000 Spark-Lites™, and approximately the same number commercially.
 The plastic Spark-Lite is available in either olive green or florescent (hunter) orange.
-They have a lifetime guarantee to ensure that customers will always be satisfied with the product.
+The aluminum are available in anodized green and orange/brown.
+The new brass model is solid brass like the original unit.
+They all have a lifetime guarantee to ensure that customers will always be satisfied with the product.
 There you have it.
 The real story of the development of the Spark-Lite™ firestarter.
-Oak Norton, Jr. turns 80 this year and is still going strong!
-Hope you enjoyed it.
+Oak Norton, Jr. is in his mid eighties and is still going strong!
+Hope you enjoyed the real story!.